 - Statement of interest to work at the SSEC

-- Example of a programming project that exemplifies your passion and drive for programming
+- Example of a relevant project that exemplifies your passion and drive

 - Resume

-- Design and implement a webpage to create interactive plots of meteorological satellite data from JSON files using Python and Javascript tools such as Plotly, Bokeh, Holoviz, and/or Flask.
-Click here to apply
+- Design and implement a webpage to create interactive plots of meteorological satellite data from text files using Python and Javascript tools such as Plotly, Bokeh, Holoviz, and/or Flask.

 Questions?